 Phyllis Tuckwell Virtual Tour

 Take our virtual tour to find out how we’ve adapted to the COVID-19 pandemic here at Phyllis Tuckwell.
-The tour is conducted by our new Chief Executive, Sarah Church, who joined PTHC in March of this year.
+The tour is conducted by our new Chief Executive, Sarah Church, who joined PTHC in March last year.

 We visit various departments around the Hospice in Farnham to discover how our services have changed to work most effectively in these trying and unknown times.

 Guidance on attending or visiting our sites